-The Company has a 1.5% NSR on the Emigrant Springs gold mine (the "Emigrant Springs Mine") which is located in the Carlin Trend in Nevada, U.S.A. and is owned and operated by Newmont Mining Corp. ("Newmont").
+The Company has a 1.5% NSR on a portion of the Emigrant Springs gold mine (the "Emigrant Springs Mine") which is located in the Carlin Trend in Nevada, U.S.A. and is owned and operated by Newmont Goldcorp Corporation ("Newmont").
 The Emigrant Springs Mine is an open pit, heap leach operation that has been in production since the third quarter of 2012.